hyomuk-kim/hyomuk-kim.github.io/_portfolio/project4_voice_recommend.md

 Our approach encompasses several key steps:

-1. Goal and Utterance Extractor (Capsule Learning)
-  To extract goal(interaction) and utterance lists based on trained speech data in capsules.
+1. Goal and Utterance Extractor (Capsule Learning) Extracts goal(interaction) and utterance lists based on trained speech data in capsules.

 2. Tag Extractor
-  To remove unnecessary tags by filtering them based on collected logs for all interactions
+  Removes unnecessary tags by filtering them based on collected logs for all interactions

 3. Dictionary Generator
-  To build a dictionary for each goal based on the embedding vector of tag messages' impact factor (TF-IDF Score).
+  Builds a dictionary for each goal based on the embedding vector of tag messages' impact factor (TF-IDF Score).

 4. End Point Detector
-  To extract logs that correspond to the endpoint of actions for each goal after tag-based filtering
+  Extracts logs that correspond to the endpoint of actions for each goal after tag-based filtering

 5. Real-Time Operation
    - Log Filtering: Tag-based filtering is applied to user input in real time.
 Logs that match the user's actions are extracted and saved in a queue.
 The endpoint of actions is detected during this process.